Daylighting (architecture): Clerestory windows

 Another important element in creating daylighting is the use of clerestory windows.
 These are high, vertically placed windows.
 They can be used to increase direct solar gain when oriented towards the equator.
 When facing toward the sun, clerestories and other windows may admit unacceptable glare.
 In the case of a passive solar house, clerestories may provide a direct light path to polar-side (north in the northern hemisphere; south in the southern hemisphere) rooms that otherwise would not be illuminated.
 Alternatively, clerestories can be used to admit diffuse daylight (from the north in the northern hemisphere) that evenly illuminates a space such as a classroom or office.

 Often, clerestory windows also shine onto interior wall surfaces painted white or another light color.
 These walls are placed so as to reflect indirect light to interior areas where it is needed.
 This method has the advantage of reducing the directionality of light to make it softer and more diffuse, reducing shadows.

 Sawtooth roof

 Another roof-angled glass alternative is a sawtooth roof (found on older factories).
 Sawtooth roofs have vertical roof glass facing away from the equator side of the building to capture diffused light (not harsh direct equator-side solar gain).
 The angled portion of the glass-support structure is opaque and well insulated with a cool roof and radiant barrier.
 The sawtooth roof's lighting concept partially reduces the summer "solar furnace" skylight problem, but still allows warm interior air to rise and touch the exterior roof glass in the cold winter, with significant undesirable heat transfer.

 Skylights

-Skylights are light transmitting fenestration (products filling openings in a building envelope which also includes windows, doors, etc.) forming all, or a portion of, the roof of a building space.
-Skylights are widely used in daylighting design in residential and commercial buildings, mainly because they are the most effective source of daylight on a unit area basis.

-An alternative to a skylight is a roof lantern.
-A roof lantern is a daylighting cupola that sits above a roof, as opposed to a skylight which is fitted into a roof's construction.
-Roof lanterns serve as both an architectural feature and a method of introducing natural light into a space, and are typically wooden or metal structures with a number of glazed glass panels.
+A skylight or rooflight is a light-permitting structure or window, usually of transparent or translucent glass, that forms part (or all) of the roof area of a building for daylighting or ventilation.